Tragic History of William Wallace’s Life in Bay Port

 More Hauntingly Related Stories of Michigan Haunted Houses

 The upper thumb region has enough reports and stories to make it one of the most active paranormal areas in the state.
 Haunted Bay Port will give you an indication of just how active it is.
 The story starts in the last 1800s with a story of local note that gave rise to the tale of the haunted Bay Port Hotel.
 But Bay Port isn’t the only town in the Upper Thumb with things that go bump in the night.
 See our report on other Spooky Spots in Michigan’s Thumb for sites that you can visit and experience.
 Many are not haunted but sure can be spooky.
 Finally here is a story for the ages.
-At one time the tip of the Thumb was hit with a crime spree.
+At one time the tip of the Thumb was hit by a crime spree.
 Check out the Legend of the Caseville Grave Robbers you will be surprised why they were digging up the graveyard.

 Quotes from - hauntedhovel.com, michigansthumb.com